sharetheloveio/sharethelove.io/picture-elements/neato-vaccum-card.md

----
-description: >-
-  Here is a simple yet cool way to display your cleaning map as a card in homeassistant.
----

 # Neato Vaccum Card

+_Here is a simple yet cool way to display your cleaning map as a card in homeassistant._

 {% hint style="info" %}
 This requires you to have the following component setup